g-patin/microfading/docs/configuration-info.md

-This section deals with the config_info.json file of the `microfading` package and shows you how to adequately use it.

-## 1. **Configuration info**
+## 1. **Introduction**

+This section deals with the configuration information of the `microfading` package.
+The implementation of a configuration info file gives you the opportunity to define specific default behaviors.
+These information are stored inside a json file which is located inside the folder of the microfading package.
+Use the `get_config_path()` function to obtain the exact location of the configuration info file.

-The config_info file contains dictionaries about different aspects of the `microfading package` (See Table 1, dictionary keys).
-To access the contain of the config_info file, use the `get_config` method as illustrated in the figure below.
+The config_info file contains several dictionaries about different aspects of the `microfading package` (See Table 1, dictionary keys).
+To access the contain of the config_info file, use the `get_config()` function as illustrated in the figure below.

+For example, inside dictionary 'colorimetry', you can define the illuminant and the observer, so that every time you will use a function involving the use of an illuminant and an observer, it will automatically use the values you registered.

+**IMPORTANT !!**
+Whenever you upgrade the `microfading` package, the *config_info* is reset to its initial state, i.e. empty dictionaries except for the 'functions' dictionary.
+This means that you will need to refill the config_info file as it was before the upgrade.

 ![Alt text](images/mf_get_config.png){: .img-large align=left }
 /// caption